 Mile 7.0: Running Creek comes in from river left.

-Mile 11.6: Goat Creek Rapid (III/IV) is a jumble of large boulders requiring some tight maneuvering in large rafts.
+Mile 11.6: Goat Creek Rapid (III/IV) is a jumble of large boulders that may require some tight maneuvering.

 Mile 16.1: Bear Creek enters from river right.
 Just below the mouth of the creek is a sandy beach that makes for nice camping at low water.